theory/jsontree/README.md

 ]
 ```

-JSONTree can merge these two queries into a single query that returns the
+JSONTree merges these two queries into a single query that returns the
 appropriate subset of the original JSON object:

 ``` json